eulalia-plugins/Muzzled/README.md

 #### Muzzled
 A custom Vencord plugin that gives Discord's voice controls a bit more bite.
-Replaces the standard mute/deafen visuals with custom muzzled, yappin, caged, and playin icons, with separate forcibly muzzled and forcibly caged visuals for server-enforced mute/deafen states.
+Replaces the standard mute/deafen visuals with custom muzzled, yappin, caged, and playin icons, with separate forcibly muzzled and forcibly caged visuals for server enforced mute/deafen.
 ### Installation

 1. Make sure you have [**Vencord built from source**](https://docs.vencord.dev/installing/).